bohdan-dutchak/NBAdrafter/README.md

   - Regarding to the paradigms, there is a trade-off between more flexible (Deep learning, SVM, Boosting, Bagging, GAM) and more interpretable models (Lasso, OLS).
 The more flexible model is, the bigger *variance* it has and vice versa with *bias*.\
   Bias is kinda squared error, the worse model fits the training data, the bigger bias is.\
   Variance is the difference in fits between datasets.
-  - Learning of the model can be supervised or unsupervised (more rarelly semi-supervised), which depends on the existence of the response variable.
+  - Learning of the model can be supervised or unsupervised (more rarely semi-supervised), which depends on the existence of the response variable.
   - Very low MSE on training data may indicate overfitting.
   - bias-variance trade-off is an estimation method of test MSE by result train variable.
   - KNN is the model with optionally chosen K - the number of nearest neighbors.
 The smaller K is, the more flexible model.